-The Financial CHOICE Act also provides courts with enhanced authority to correct any erroneous interpretation made by the Bureau of its own legal authority.
-It requires that the Bureau complete comprehensive cost-benefit analysis before adopting regulations, and affords Congress the opportunity to approve significant Bureau regulations before they take effect.
-It repeals the CFPB's standard-less authority to deny consumers access to any financial product and service it declares "abusive."
+The Financial CHOICE Act also provides courts with enhanced authority to correct any erroneous interpretation made by the Agency of its own legal authority.
+It requires that the Bureau complete comprehensive cost-benefit analysis before adopting regulations, and affords Congress the opportunity to approve significant Agency regulations before they take effect.
+It repeals the CFPB's standard-less authority to deny consumers access to any financial product and service it declares "unfair, deceptive, or abusive."
+And, the CHOICE Act removes the Agency's ability to make rules that unilaterally expand its own authority to regulate markets Congress did not expressly authorize.